contentful/slash-developers/docs/javascript/tutorials/using-the-sync-api-with-js.md

 })
 ~~~

-Every time you perform a sync you get a new token, which represents that point in time for your space, so don't forget to store it again.
+Every time you perform a sync you receive a new token, which represents that point in time for the space, so don't forget to store it again.

-You can then loop through the content you have previously stored and removed any content that is now marked as deleted, but that is left as an exercise to the reader.
+You can then loop through the content previously stored and remove any content that is now marked as deleted.

-## Conclusion

-Using the Sync API, you can keep your users easily up to date with your latest content.

-You can find the JavaScript SDK on [Github](https://github.com/contentful/contentful.js).
-Don't forget to open an issue if you run into any trouble.